 For the term of this MOU the County will provide additional funds to employees not covered under Section 7.16.5 (In Lieu) for the purchase of additional benefits from the county's cafeteria plan including dental, vision, life, retiree medical trust and long-term disability.
-The County contribution to the combined health and other benefits package for each employee shall be limited to an amount equal to ninety percent (90%) per category of the least expensive available health insurance, dental insurance plan and vision care plan through the term of this MOU.
+The County contribution to the combined health and other benefits package for each employee shall be limited to an amount equal to 90% per category of the least expensive available HMO health insurance, dental insurance plan and vision care plan through the term of this MOU.
 This maximum shall be applied to all plans.

 - 7.16.2.1 The County will continue to sponsor group health, dental and vision plans.
-The County and the Association agree that upon mutual agreement, changes may be made in plans or insurance carriers. - 7.16.2.2 Benefits premiums for part-time employees shall be pro-rated according to time worked for employees working fifty percent (50%) or more.
-Any full-time employee who voluntarily reduces to less than full-time status shall have benefits appropriately reduced and pro-rated. - 7.16.3 Regular employees may select one (1) health care provider from the County-sponsored health plans.
-Health insurance coverage shall become effective the first day of the month following the date of hire except where the employee's prior enrollment in a medical plan conflicts with CalPERS health enrollment rules, in which case the coverage shall become available as soon as possible after the date of hire. - 7.16.4 Beginning with the first of the month following the date of hire, participation in County-sponsored dental and vision plans is mandatory regardless of an employee's enrollment status in a medical plan. - 7.16.5 Employees who do not take the County sponsored health insurance because they are adequately covered by other insurance, will receive in cash two hundred dollars (\$200) per month in lieu of health premiums.
-The County shall pay the County's matching contribution to OASDI and Medicare. - 7.16.6 The County will contract with CalPERS to provide health benefits for domestic partners in accordance with CalPERS eligibility criteria. - 7.16.7 Effective the first of the month following ratification of this MOU by the Board of Supervisors, the County shall provide a twenty-five thousand dollar (\$25,000) life insurance policy for all bargaining unit members.
+The County and the Association agree that upon mutual agreement, changes may be made in plans or insurance carriers. - 7.16.2.2 Benefits premiums for part-time employees shall be pro-rated according to time worked for employees working 50% or more.
+Any full-time employee who voluntarily reduces to less than full-time status shall have benefits appropriately reduced and pro-rated. - 7.16.3 Regular employees may select one health care provider from the County-sponsored health plans.
+Health insurance coverage shall become effective the first day of the month following the date of hire except where the employee's prior enrollment in a medical plan conflicts with CalPERS health enrollment rules, in which case the coverage shall become available as soon as possible after the date of hire. - 7.16.4 Beginning with the first of the month following the date of hire, participation in County-sponsored dental and vision plans is mandatory regardless of an employee's enrollment status in a medical plan. - 7.16.5 Employees who do not take the County sponsored health insurance because they are adequately covered by other insurance, will receive in cash \$200 per month in lieu of health premiums.
+The County shall pay the County's matching contribution to OASDI and Medicare. - 7.16.6 The County will contract with CalPERS to provide health benefits for domestic partners in accordance with CalPERS eligibility criteria. - 7.16.7 The County shall provide a \$25,000 life insurance policy for all bargaining unit members.